MeExtendsNoob/numixarc/README.md

 # numixarc
-install numix icon pack and arc theme on ubuntu run with sudo
+install numix icon pack and arc theme on ubuntu, run with sudo